Cosmosvybes/cosmosvybes/README.md

 # Hi there 👋, I'm chris

 # About Me
-- 🌱 I’m currently learning blockchain/ smart contract development.
+- 🌱 I’m blockchain/ smart contract developer.
-- 🔭 I’m currently working on ERC20 tokens.
+- 🔭 I’m currently working Trustless Business Dealings .
 - 👯 I’m looking to collaborate on web3  and web2 projects.
 - 🤔 I’m looking for help with gigs.
 - 💬 Ask me about web dev and smart  contract development.